-After the completion of the New Palace Frederick the Great had 1770 to 1772 build the Belvedere on the Klausberg.
-It was the first observation building in Potsdam.
+After the completion of the New Palace, Frederick the Great had the Belvedere on Klausberg built between 1770 and 1772.
+It was the first observation structure in Potsdam.

-From the Klausberg, charming views open out over the Sanssouci Park to the hilly, lake-rich landscape and the city of Potsdam.
-The idea for the two-storey rotunda with two balconies and a dome crowned a drawing from the 1738 published volume "Del Palazzo de 'Cesari".
-In it, the archaeologist Francesco Bianchini had tried to reconstruct the Imperial Palace on the Palatine in ancient Rome.
+From Klausberg there are delightful views across Park Sanssouci to the hilly, lake-rich landscape and the city of Potsdam.
+The idea for the two-storey rotunda, which was provided with two balconies and crowned by a dome, came from a drawing from the volume "Del Palazzo de 'Cesari" published in 1738.
+In it, the archaeologist Francesco Bianchini had tried to reconstruct the Imperial Palace on the Palatine Hill in ancient Rome.

-The burned out during the last war in 1945 building was restored in the 1990s.
-In addition to the exterior construction, the interior was also largely repaired.
-Today, the upper hall is again impressive with its stucco marble, oak parquet and the reconstructed ceiling in the dome.
+The building, which burned out during the last days of the war in 1945, was restored in the 1990s.
+In addition to the exterior, the interior was also largely repaired.
+The upper hall impresses again today with its stucco marble, the oak parquet and the reconstructed ceiling picture in the dome.

 May 6, 2019

 In the know?
 Log-in to add a tip for other adventurers!